boneill02/ach2csv/README.md

 ## Bugs

-Submit an issue.
-Email me a patch or submit a PR if you've fixed it.
+If you find a bug, submit an issue, PR, or email me with a description and/or patch.

 ## License

-Copyright (C) 2023-2025 Ben O'Neill <ben@oneill.sh>.
-License: MIT.
-See [LICENSE](LICENSE) for more details.
+Copyright (c) 2023-2025 Ben O'Neill <ben@oneill.sh>.
+This work is released under the terms of the MIT License.
+See [LICENSE](LICENSE) for the license terms.